Category

 KA122 TEACHING AND LEARNING TOWARDS AN INCLUSIVE DIGITAL SUSTAINABLE WORLD – another Erasmus+ project by Aver-O-Mar School Group on the road!

-By | Highlights, ERASMUS, ERASMUS, Highlights, Uncategorized, Uncategorized | No Comments
+By | ERASMUS, Highlights, Uncategorized | No Comments

 Where to start…